MITCHAM: I would venture across the steppe

+So, the tribe leader decides the Gods must be crazy to drop such an evil object into their lives.
+He leaves on a journey to throw the bottle off the end of the earth.
+On his way he encounters a warring, “civilized” world.

-I watched “The Gods Must Be Crazy” as a child and came across the film while scrolling through movie options this weekend.
+I watched “The Gods Must Be Crazy” as a child and came across the film while scrolling through movie options one weekend recently.
 The movie made me laugh again in places.
 But more than that, I thought about how strange the world can seem to people with different realities and worldviews.
 I loved the perspective of the tribesman as he encountered this strange world beyond him.
-If you think about it, some of the best stories on earth are about individuals stunned by a new world.
+If you think about it, some of the best stories on Earth are about individuals stunned by a new world.

 We take for granted now that the world is “connected.”
 But think about human history and how for thousands of years there was no way to know what lay beyond our own reach.
 I often think about how we live in a “discovered” land that was already occupied for thousands of years.
 “Discoveries” are always the story of mankind breaking free of its limited perspectives.
 Land and vast oceans used to separate people almost like outer space divides us from other planets.
 And the first interactions of people from different civilizations could surely feel extraterrestrial.